aws-samples/self-service-patching-solution-for-multi-account-organisation/README.md

 1. Clone the repository.
 2. Upload the zip versions of the .py files and patching_window.template file to a S3 bucket.
 3. Upload the patching-stack.yml file and deploy the CloudFormation template in master account
-    a.
-Provide a stack name.
+    1. Provide a stack name.
-    b.
-Specify the bucket, where you have uploaded the code.
+    2. Specify the bucket, where you have uploaded the code.
-    c.
-Specify the Organization id.
+    3. Specify the Organization id.
         ![](images/Deploy-Stack-1.png)
-    d.
-Click on Next
+    4. Click on Next
-    e.
-Hit Next and check “I acknowledge that AWS CloudFormation might create IAM resources with custom names”
+    5. Hit Next and check “I acknowledge that AWS CloudFormation might create IAM resources with custom names”
-    f.
-Click on “Create Stack”.
+    6. Click on “Create Stack”.
 4. Deploy patching-stackset.yml in child accounts as stack or stackset
-    a.
-Enter a name for the StackSet.
+    1. Enter a name for the StackSet.
         ![](images/Deploy_stackset_Step4-a.png)
-    b.
-Navigate to the Outputs section of the stack launched in step-3 and fetch the below information.
+    2. Navigate to the Outputs section of the stack launched in step-3 and fetch the below information.
         ![](images/Deploy_stackset_Step4-b.png)

-    c.
-Click Next
+    3. Click Next
-    d.
-Click Next
+    4. Click Next
-    e.
-Select Deployment target as “Deploy to organization”
+    5. Select Deployment target as “Deploy to organization”
         ![](images/Deploy_stackset_Step4-c.png)

-    f.
-Select all the regions you want to cover.
+    6. Select all the regions you want to cover.
-    g.
-Click on Next.
+    7. Click on Next.
-    h.
-Scroll down and select the check box “I acknowledge that AWS CloudFormation might create IAM resources with custom names”.
+    8. Scroll down and select the check box “I acknowledge that AWS CloudFormation might create IAM resources with custom names”.
-    i.
-Click on Submit.
+    9. Click on Submit.

 # Usage